 What is Retail Arbitrage?

-Retail arbitrage is a simple concept: First, you purchase a product from a local retail outlet that is selling it at a discounted price, then you sell that same product at a higher price, thereby flipping it for a profit.
+Retail arbitrage is a simple concept: First, you purchase a product from a local retail outlet selling it at a low price, then sell that same product at a higher price, flipping it for a profit.

-Although there are lots of options available to retail arbitrage sellers, Amazon is one of the best places to sell for those who are just getting started with this business model.
+Although there are many options available to retail arbitrage sellers, Amazon is one of the best places to sell for those just getting started with this business model.

-The reason for this is that Amazon allows you to do something called “FBA”.
-Or, “Fulfilled by Amazon”.
+Amazon allows you to do something called “FBA.” seller Or “Fulfilled by Amazon” business models.

-Amazon FBA is a great program because it allows you to purchase products and then send them directly to Amazon for fulfillment.
-This means no need to handle emails, calls, or even returns from customers.
+Amazon FBA is an excellent program because it allows you to purchase products and send them directly to Amazon for fulfillment.
+This means no need to handle emails, calls, or customer returns.

 Although retail arbitrage may sound like it’s the same as regular retailing, it’s not.

-The main difference between the two is that in regular retailing, the seller buys their products from wholesale suppliers or manufacturers.
-In retail arbitrage, the seller gets their products or stock from other sellers or retailers.
+The main difference is that the seller buys their products from wholesale suppliers or manufacturers in regular retailing.
+However, sellers get their products or stock from other sellers or retailers in retail arbitrage.

 But first, let’s take a look at how retail arbitrage works.